loekensgard/garmin-golf-analyzer/README.md

 3. Enable "Developer mode" in the top right corner

-4. Click "Load unpacked" and select the `garmin-club-fix` folder
+4. Click "Load unpacked" and select the `garmin-club-fix/src` folder

 5. The extension icon will appear in your Chrome toolbar